Beyley/zishzingers/README.md

 # TODO: usage instructions
 ```

+Sample scripts are provided in the `samples/` folder.

 #### Differences from Aidan's compiler

 - s32 literals cannot exceed the size of an s32, in Aidan's compiler, s32 literals may be too big for an s32, as long as they fit in a u32, in this case, it is bitcast back to an s32, this is weird, so im not doing this, use a hex literal.